wazuh/wazuh-documentation/source/user-manual/capabilities/wazuh-logtest/how-it-works.rst

             }
         }

-As in Wazuh Logtest tool this indicates that rule 5710 level 5 matches and an alert is generated.
+As in :ref:`wazuh-logtest tool <wazuh-logtest>` this indicates that rule 5710 level 5 matches and an alert is generated.
 The messages field gives information that a session was initialized with the ``95375d4c`` token.
 This token should be added to the next requests to keep the session, including its event history, rules and docoders loaded.
 If the token field is not added to the next request, a new session will be initialized,